 When Ministry of Human Resource and Development recently announced about organizing a two-day Chintan Shivir to discuss and create a roadmap for Digital Learning in government schools, we welcomed the news with a lot of excitement. iDream Education was invited to be a part of the same and present our thoughts on Digital Learning for students at our rural and government schools.

-We as a team have been diligently working and researching on the most relevant solutions for student centric digital learning via mobile and tabs and have on ground observed the transformative impact it can have on student learning.
+We as a team have been diligently working and researching on the most relevant solutions for student centric digital learning via mobile app and tabs and have on ground observed the transformative impact it can have on student learning.
 It was therefore but natural for us to be excited at this wonderful opportunity of sharing and planning hand-in-hand with the government agencies involved in government school education.

 The Chintan Shivir was held at AICTE office in New Delhi on 6 and 7 November 2017.
 The event was inaugurated by Honourable Minister Shri Prakash Javadekar and also present were Minster of State for Human Resource Development and Water Resources Dr. Satyapal Singh and Shri Anil Swarup, Secretary MHRD.